cornerman/py3status-wiki/Handle-click-events-directly-from-your-i3status-config.md

 Py3status (since v2) is **wrapping and extending your i3status.conf** and allows you directly handle **all** the i3bar click events on **any** of your configured modules whether they are i3status modules or py3status modules.

+## on_click parameter
-To do so, all you have to do is add a new configuration parameter named `on_click [button number]` to your module config and py3status will then execute the given i3 command (using i3-msg).
+All you have to do is add a new configuration parameter named `on_click [button number]` to your module config and py3status will then execute the given i3 command (using i3-msg).

 This means you can run simple tasks like executing a program or execute any other i3 specific command.

+## Examples
 Some examples below from i3status.conf :

     # reload the i3 config when I left click on the i3status time module